Photo caption: Naren with Young Adult Friends from Friends Meeting at Cambridge

 Like many young adults of faith, college was a transformative time in several aspects of my life but found me lacking a sense of connection to a spiritual community.
 For more than half of my college career, I got a taste for Quaker values and living in intentional community while residing with a residential cooperative of fellow students interested in exploring the applied legacy of Quakerism at our historically Quaker college.
 And yet, it seemed we were all moving a million miles a minute, at times retreating into our deeply individualistic lives.

-Enter QVS.
-An opportunity to move from learning about Quakerism to living Quakerism.
+Enter QVS: an opportunity to move from learning about Quakerism to living Quakerism.
 In saying “yes” to a QVS year, I knew there would be challenges–both the anticipated and the unforeseen.
 But I could also sense that both the security of having my basic needs met within the service year could afford me the opportunity to really try on Quaker practices for size.

 One form of Quaker-ing has been regularly attending Meeting for Worship, which has taught me many things including the virtues of patience and deep listening, including out of silence.
 Initially, I worried about doing Quaker worship from silent expectant waiting “wrong.”
 Worship has long been something I have found to be enhanced through community.
 Yet, it wasn’t until slowing down and learning how worship is possible in the absence of a sermon or large and bustling choir that I began to understand my connection to the Divine as something necessarily communal.
 In Quaker Meeting, everyone participates on a relatively equal footing, each with the capacity to minister to one another.